harness/developer-hub/docs/chaos-engineering/features/network-maps/intro-network-map.md

 ---
-title: Introduction
+title: Network maps overview
 sidebar_position: 1
 description: An introduction to network maps and their significance
 ---

-This section describes network maps, their significance, and how to create, edit, and delete them.
+This topic describes network maps, their significance, and how to create, edit, and delete them.

-## Before you begin
+### Before you begin

 - [Service discovery](/docs/chaos-engineering/features/service-discovery/intro-service-discovery.md)

 ### What is a network map?

-A network map is a resource on the Harness platform (also known as the control plane) used to bind multiple interacting [discovered services](/docs/chaos-engineering/features/service-discovery/intro-service-discovery.md) into a single object, thereby allowing the users to act (test, monitor, deploy, etc.) on a group of services.
+A network map is a resource on the Harness Platform (also known as the control plane) used to bind multiple interacting [discovered services](/docs/chaos-engineering/features/service-discovery/intro-service-discovery.md) into a single object, thereby allowing the users to act (test, monitor, deploy, and so on) on a group of services.

 ### Why is a network map required?

 Network maps help:

 - Test, monitor, and deploy a group of services.
-- Determine the resilience coverage and resilience score for the overall network map and its constituent services
+- Determine the resilience coverage and resilience score for the overall network map and its constituent services.
 - Manage experiments associated with them.
-- Perform trend analysis
+- Perform trend analysis.

 ### How is a network map used?